fdb/slarg-website/events/2023-10-19-rehearsal-for-future-conversations.md

 ### Registration

-Please register for the workshop via email at info@elephy.org.
+Please register for the workshop via [ this link](https://extracitykunsthal.org/en/shop/workshop-rehearsal-for-future-conversations).

 The participation fee is 15 Euro and includes a vegetarian lunch by quitapena.

-Sint Lucas Antwerpen students or researchers can participate for free but must register!
+Note: Sint Lucas Antwerpen students or researchers can participate for free but must register!

+When subscribing please notify that you are a Sint Lucas Antwerpen student or researcher.

 ### Schedule